Pool Servers

 - Maximum 10 servers per region per compute size in the pool configuration

-- Pool servers follow the same plan limits as on-demand servers (Free plan: max 1 active server; Pro plan: unlimited servers)
+- Pool servers will follow the same plan limits as on-demand servers (Free plan: max 1 active server; Pro plan: unlimited servers)

-When to Use Pool Servers
+When Pool Servers Will Help

 - Good Fit